speechbrain/speechbrain/recipes/MultiWOZ/response_generation/README.md

-# MultiWOZ Response Generation with GPT2 Model.
+# MultiWOZ Response Generation with LLM Model.
-This folder contains the scripts to finetune a gpt based system using MultiWOZ for response generation task.
+This folder contains the scripts to finetune a LLM using MultiWOZ for response generation task.
 You can download MultiWOZ at https://github.com/budzianowski/multiwoz.
 The data will be automatically download in the specified data_folder.
+Supported LLM models are:
+ - GPT
+ - LLAMA2

 ## Installing Extra Dependencies